ucsddesignco/designatucsd.github.io/_posts/2017-11-15-intro-html-css.md

 ![](https://designatucsd.org/examples/screenshots/MobileScreenshot.png)

+Finally [this](https://designatucsd.org/examples/intro-html-css/checkpoint5/index.html) is what it all should look like!

 Note that you'll need to have your website hosted somewhere so you can view it on mobile to see your changes.
 We recommend using [Github Pages](https://pages.github.com/) to host.

 ## Finishing up